Last Updated on November 8, 2022

 Acceptance and respecting yourself is the key to love.
 So, if you think about how you should learn to love yourself, remember that you are not alone, and you will get through this.

-Learning how to love yourself after being in a traumatic situation – The worst type of negative memory is a traumatic memory.
+The worst type of negative memory is traumatic memory.
 It doesn’t matter if you have a traumatic memory from when you were a child, an adult, or elderly, it will always haunt you.

 Sometimes it doesn’t have to do with yourself, but our brains will still blame us for our actions and reactions.